Back to what we treat

 Bullying is a common concern in schools, youth groups and young friendships, and now on social media platforms.
 Use of anonymity makes it harder to hold bullies to account, expose them and stop the cycle of abuse.
 While the law catches up, therapists are helping deal with the fall-out from the stalking, harassment and disruption to education that cyberbullying causes.

-As children learn about friendships, relationships, and their own identity, they can be vulnerable to mistakes – others, and their own.
+As children learn about friendships, relationships, and their own identity, they can be vulnerable to mistakes – the mistakes of others, and their own.
 But bullying is a separate distinct behaviour that has little to do with friendship or self-expression.
 Child therapists are experts in working with children who have been bullied at school, and talking about what happened can help children return to education and friendships with a sense of validation about what happened.

 Bullying persists in adulthood, and power imbalances at work can make a fertile environment for abusers to exploit the people around them.
 Academia, law, medicine, and education all face systemic problems of bullying, but no industry is immune.
 Therapists are well-placed to talk about bullying at work, whether in the past or ongoing, and can help people find the strength to better respond to the abuse they face.